I am a proud Chihuahua owner that likes to inform others about the pros and cons of this breed. Let’s get to know more about Chihuahua temperament.

 • They’re Cheaper to Feed: A large bag of premium dog food will last many months.
 I never once found myself purchasing dog food more than twice per year.

 • They’re Great Watch Dogs: The Chihuahua’s temperament makes them excellent watchdogs, too.
 They have this uncanny ability to hear strangers and other dogs long before they are even in your vicinity.
-I am sure this has much to do with their ears, which seem to take up at least 20% of their bodies.
+I am sure this has a lot to do with their ears, which seem to take up at least 20% of their bodies.

 The Bad

 • They’re Fragile: The flip side to the Chihuahua’s small stature is its fragility.
 They are easily overlooked, so if you’re not extra careful, you can easily hurt or step on them.
 Often when I am in the kitchen, our Chi sits and waits patiently for food to fall.
-The breed is usually swift but not fast enough to dodge shuffling feet.
-You have to make the extra effort to be mindful of the Chihuahua’s presence.
+The breed is usually really quick, but not fast enough to dodge shuffling feet.
+You really have to make the extra effort to be mindful of the Chihuahua’s presence.
 Their bone structure is very delicate.

-They Have Sensitive Stomachs: The Chihuahua has a susceptible digestive system.
+They Have Sensitive Stomachs: The Chihuahua has a very sensitive digestive system.
 It won’t take much for your little family member to get sick if not fed a healthy diet.
-Unlike many other breeds, Chihuahuas can’t eat everything leftover from your table.
+Unlike many other breeds, Chihuahuas just can’t eat everything leftover from your table.
 Oily, spicy, and fatty foods should be kept to a minimum if not avoided.
 Dog food makers like Royal Canin make breed-specific mixes, so give them a look.
 And if you feel like spoiling your dog, meats like lamb and fish make good treats.

 Chihuahuas are not great with kids, unfortunately.